faith176/sots_kalman_filters/docs/architecture.md

 ---

 ## Event Stream Layer
   ### `EventStream`
 - **Purpose**: Partitions the event bus and places events into their appropriate category so consumers can filter what messages they receive.
-- **Responsibilities**:
-  - Maintains partitions (`observed`, `imputed`, `cep`).
-  - Publishes events into a partition.
-  - Registers subscribers to partitions.
-  - Dispatches incoming messages to consumers.

-  ### `EventStream`
-- **Purpose**: Partitions the event bus and places events into their appropriate category so consumers can filter what messages they receive.